Questo contenuto non è disponibile nella lingua selezionata.

 Recommended for shut-off VMs and in situations when shutting down the VM does not disrupt your workloads.

-The VM’s disk images do not have to be available on a shared network, and can be copied or moved manually to the destination host instead.
+The VM’s disk images do not have to be accessible to the source or destination host during migration, and can be copied or moved manually to the destination host instead.

 • Storage located on a shared network